johnv02139/sanka/README.md

 variable after you have left its stack frame, then the program dies.
 The drawback is considerable.

+_[jv] but if you provide a getter to that inline field, a reference still escapes, right?_

 Similarly --

 When you define a class, you can define "inline" fields.
 In other